 The Company has adopted IFRS effective December 1, 2011 with a transition date of December 1, 2010.
-For further details, please refer to Notes 3 and 14 of the February 19, 2012 condensed consolidated interim financial statements.
+For further details of the Company's initial adoption to IFRS, please refer to Notes 3 and 14 of the February 19, 2012 condensed consolidated interim financial statements.